Vanessa Adams

 Project leader

-The project is being led by Associate Professor Vanessa Adams of the University of Tasmania and Professor Kerrie Wilson of QUT.
-This project will contribute to 2 cross-cutting initiatives:
+This project was led by Associate Professor Vanessa Adams from the University of Tasmania and Professor Kerrie Wilson from Queensland University of Technology (QUT).

 Contact